Rondo: Spread of the rondeau form internationally

-The music of French Barique composers like Lully and Rameau spread across Europe and influenced composers across the continent beginning in the late 17th century.
+The music of French Baroque composers like Lully and Rameau spread across Europe and influenced composers across the continent beginning in the late 17th century.
 Henry Purcell was one of the earliest composers in England to adopt the form; writing a Rondeau as the second movement of his music for the play Abdelazer by Aphra Behn which premiered at the Dorset Garden Theatre on July 3, 1676.
 In Germany, the composers Georg Muffat, Johann Caspar Ferdinand Fischer, and Johann Sebastian Bach all adopted French forms and techniques in some of their compositions; including utilization of the rondeau form.
 J.S.
 Bach's utilization of rondeau includes the Passepied I from Suite No. 5 in E minor (c.
-1725) in his English Suites, the fifth movement 'Rondeaux' from Partita for keyboard No. 2, BWV 826 (c.1725–1727), the third movement Partita for Violin No. 3 (1720), and the Rondeau from the Suite No. 2 in B minor (c.1738–1739).
+1725) in his English Suites, the fifth movement 'Rondeaux' from Partita for keyboard No. 2, BWV 826 (c.
+1725–1727), the third movement Partita for Violin No. 3 (1720), and the Rondeau from the Suite No. 2 in B minor (c.
+1738–1739).

 Rondo and sonata form

 A common expansion of rondo form is to combine it with sonata form, to create the sonata rondo form.
 Here, the second theme acts in a similar way to the second theme group in sonata form by appearing first in a key other than the tonic and later being repeated in the tonic key.
 Unlike sonata form, thematic development does not need to occur except possibly in the coda.
-The last movement of Beethoven's Sonata Pathétique is an example of a sonata rondo.